chainyo/tensorshare/docs/usage.md

 You can specify the backend to use by passing the `backend` argument to the `from_dict` method.

+!!! tip
+    The backend can be specified as a string or as a `Backend` Enum value.
+Check the [Backends](#backends) section for more information.

 ```python
 import torch
 from tensorshare import TensorShare